Named Lecture Series

 A circle of Dr. Bigeleisen’s friends established the Jacob Bigeleisen Lectures in 1989 to celebrate his 70th birthday and his newly acquired emeritus status.
 Since its inception in 1990, the Bigeleisen Lecture has been delivered by a very distinguished group of scientists including Drs.
 Ahmed Zewail, F. Albert Cotton, Samuel J. Danishefsky, Judith P. Klinman, Robert H. Grubbs, Yuan T. Lee, Christopher T. Walsh, François Diederich, Charles Lieber, David Tirrell, Nathan Lewis, Jacqueline Barton, Gerard Meijer, Fraser Stoddart, Daniel G. Nocera and Eric Betzig.

-Notes: The Twenty-sixth Jacob Bigeleisen Lecture
+Notes: The Twenty-seventh Jacob Bigeleisen Lecture

 FRANKLIN AWARD LECTURE